what3words/w3w-swift-components/Documentation/Map/map.md

 Show will place an annotation on the map, if the map is zoomed in, it will appear as a square, and if zoomed out it shows as a what3words annotation icon.

-`show(:camera)` takes two parameters.
+`show(:camera)` takes one required parameter, and three optional ones.

 The first is the location, this can be a what3words address as a `String`, or a `W3WSuggestion`, `W3WSquare`, or a `CLLocatioinCorrdinate2D`.

 Note that if you pass in a `String`, or `W3WSuggestion`, a call to `convertToCoordinates` will be made automatically to get the coordinates, and this will count towards your account quota.
 This parameter can also be an array of any of the above mentioned types.

-The second optional parameter is called `camera` and it indicates how to move the map view.
+The second and optional parameter is called `camera` and it indicates how to move the map view.
 The choices are:

 * `.zoom` - zooms the map in to the location right around the square
 * `.center` - adjusts the map's center so that the location is in the center, but does not zoom in
 * `.none` - this leaves the mapView showing the same area it was showing before the call

+The third and optional parameter is `color` which takes a `UIColor` color for the annotation.
+This defaults to what3words brand's red.

+The forth and optional parameter is the type of annotation that will be drawn.
+The choices are `.pin` or `.circle`.
+Defaults to `.circle`

 **examples**